sandhya144/FeminineBot/README.md

 # What We Offer

-Reproductive Health
+Reproductive Health-

 Education on menstrual cycles, contraception, fertility, and menopause.
 Guidance on pregnancy planning and postnatal care.

-Menstrual Care
+Menstrual Care-

 Remedies for PMS symptoms and irregular cycles.
 Tips for maintaining proper menstrual hygiene.

-Maternal Health
+Maternal Health-

 Trimester-specific pregnancy tips and postnatal care advice.
 Breastfeeding support and maternal wellness resources.

-Mental Health
+Mental Health-

 Strategies for managing postpartum depression, anxiety, and stress.
 Self-care resources and tools for mental well-being.

-General Health
+General Health-

 Tips on nutrition, fitness, and managing hormonal imbalances.
 Education on common conditions such as PCOS, endometriosis, and UTIs.